What Are The Similarities Between Claude Monet And Vincent Van Gogh?

 Two of the great artists were Claude Monet and Vincent Van Gogh.
 Though their art is not the same, there are some similarities that they both have in common.

 Claude Monet is an impressionist artist, while Vincent Van Gogh is a post-impressionist.
-Despite their differences, they still have a lot in common with their artwork, and they are considered two of the greatest artists would ever live.
+Despite their differences, they still have a lot in common with their artwork, and they are considered two of the greatest artists who would ever live.

 Here are some of the similarities between Claude Monet and Vincent Van Gogh: